Skip to main content

 void tdl_disp_free_frame_buff(TDL_DISP_FRAME_BUFF_T *frame_buff);

-Refresh screen display content based on the passed Frame Buffer.
+Refresh the screen content based on the provided frame buffer.

 /**